kukolev/neverless/knowledge_base/spec.md

 #### Portal display
 * Portal is displaying on GUI as green polygon
 * Portal is displaying only if mouse over it
+* Click on portal generates a command to player to move to portal

 #### Test Location
 * Plain map with grass, road and cliffs.